 The ins & outs of the Kanchanaburi Sapphire,Siam ruby

 Let’s talk a little about the history and treatment process of these precious gemstones.
-The current era of the high temperature treatment of Corundum’s (Sapphire and Ruby) started in the 1960’s and one of the leading areas of advancement on the commercial application of this technology was and is Thailand.
-In the 60’s commercial Gem laboratories the world over started noticing blue sapphires that had a milky, bluish green, shade or color to it.
+The current era of the high-temperature treatment of Corundum’s (Sapphire and Ruby) started in the 1960s and one of the leading areas of advancement in the commercial application of this technology was and is Thailand.
+In the 60’s commercial Gem laboratories the world over started noticing blue sapphires that had a milky, bluish-green, shade or color to them.
 This unearthing is directly linked with the origination of geuda.
-Geuda is the Singhalese word which describes milky, silky relatively worthless sapphires that don’t look very appealing.
+God is the Singhalese word that describes milky, silky relatively worthless sapphires that don’t look very appealing.
 This is this occurrence is the result of fine needles of rutile.
-The Thai’s ascertained that heating these gems under reducing atmosphere transformed the color into a bright blue and dramatically increased the value.
+The Thai’s ascertained that heating these gems under a reducing atmosphere transformed the color into a bright blue and dramatically increased the value.

-It is a high temperature process under oxidizing, reducing or even neutral atmosphere, sometimes even slight vacuum or increased atmosphere (up to 100 psi) in order to modify the physical and chemical properties of gemstones.
-The heat treatment in an oxidizing atmosphere is mostly used for rubies, reducing or inert gas atmosphere mostly for sapphires.
-Thailand’s artisans in this industry are the best on the planet and you can demand to know what treatment these precious stones have been subjected to in order for your gems to be of the correct value.
+It is a high-temperature process under oxidizing, reducing, or even neutral atmosphere, sometimes even slight vacuum or increased atmosphere (up to 100 psi) to modify the physical and chemical properties of gemstones.
+The heat treatment in an oxidizing atmosphere is mostly used for rubies, reducing, or inert gas atmosphere mostly for sapphires.
+Thailand’s artisans in this industry are the best on the planet and you can demand to know what treatment these precious stones have been subjected to for your gems to be of the correct value.

-In Rubies heating can remove purplish coloration rendering a more pure red color.
+Rubie’s heating can remove purplish coloration rendering a more pure red color.
 The process can also remove “silk” (minute needle-like inclusions) that can cause a gem to appear lighter in tone and be more opaque.
-Heating can also cause re crystallization of the silk inclusions to make them more prominent which allows the gemstone to have stronger asterism (a reflecting star effect).
+Heating can also cause recrystallization of the silk inclusions to make them more prominent which allows the gemstone to have a stronger asterism (a reflecting star effect).

-In Sapphires heating can intensify, or even induce, a blue coloration in sapphires.
+In Sapphire’s heating can intensify, or even induce, a blue coloration in sapphires.
 The heating can also remove “silk” inclusions, which also helps to make the material appear more transparent.
-It in can also cause re crystallization of the silk inclusions to make them more prominent, which allows the gemstone to have stronger asterism (a reflecting star effect).
+It can also cause recrystallization of the silk inclusions to make them more prominent, which allows the gemstone to have a stronger asterism (a reflecting star effect).

 Thailand has been at the center of the cutting industry for over half a century.
-These artisans are so well versed and skilled that the average cutters experience is 20 years and over.
-The Thai Import and Export Council connects us with government and relevant agencies in order to create export orientated zones within Thailand.
+These artisans are so well versed and skilled that the average cutter’s experience is 20 years and over.
+The Thai Import and Export Council connects us with the government and relevant agencies to create export-orientated zones within Thailand.

 In 1918, blue sapphires were discovered near the town of Kanchanaburi in western Thailand.
 This created a minor gem rush, and the small town of Bo Ploi was founded.
-Not much was found in the first few years, but near the end of the 1920’s rich finds were made in the northern part of the field, with mining output exceeding $3,000 during the first few months of that year.
-Over 100 sapphires were mined, weighing more than 3300 carats and were valued at $4,250.
+Not much was found in the first few years, but near the end of the 1920s rich finds were made in the northern part of the field, with mining output exceeding $3,000 during the first few months of that year.
+Over 100 sapphires were mined, weighing more than 3300 carats, and were valued at $4,250.
 Later, however, the mines were abandoned, believed to be exhausted.
 Mining did not recommence until well after World War II.
-In 1978 a new find was made 6 km north of Bo Ploi, at Ban Chong Dan, and several hundred people, including some large operators, started mining there.
-Shortly thereafter Bo Ploi become Thailand’s major source of blue sapphire, especially for large stones.
+In 1978 a post find was made 6 km north of Bo Ploi, at Ban Chong Dan, and several hundred people, including some large operators, started mining there.
+Shortly thereafter Bo Ploi becomes Thailand’s major source of blue sapphire, especially for large stones.

-Another strong influence to the CSR concept among the Thai is the Buddhist belief, since more than 95% of population is pragmatic Buddhist.
-The belief in law of Karma is deep rooted and becomes part of a person’s logic and judgment.
-Therefore, “…. ethical behavior in business, economics and society more generally is the responsibility of individuals rather than of organizations taken in the abstract.” …..
+Another strong influence on the CSR concept among the Thai is the Buddhist belief since more than 95% of the population is pragmatic Buddhist.
+The belief in the law of Karma is deep-rooted and becomes part of a person’s logic and judgment.
+Therefore, “…. ethical behavior in business, economics, and society more generally is the responsibility of individuals rather than of organizations taken in the abstract.” …..
 Nonetheless, it was found that increasing numbers of businesses are embracing Buddhist principles and that acts of giving are lauded socially, especially when specific cases are made known through the media (Vichit-Vadakan, 2002).
 While it is not possible to make an ethical judgment on motivations for C.S.R, Buddhist tradition no doubt is a strong factor encouraging socially responsible practices in the private sector in Thailand.

 Navneet Gems Strives to source the finest quality of Siam Rubies and Kanchanburi Sapphire, http://bit.ly/2aIiPSk while providing you with the best advice possible.
-We pride ourselves in our honesty and integrity.
+We pride ourselves on our honesty and integrity.

 “Holding a Gem is like holding a rainbow in your hand.